tachyonlabs/Processing-Sketch-Slideshow-Python-Script-for-Windows/README.md

 Processing installed on your computer, you will need to install it, by visiting [https://processing.org/download/](https://processing.org/download/).

-#### Copy the `processing.py` script to your Processing directory
+#### Copy the `processing_slideshow.py` script to your Processing directory
-Copy the script [`processing.py`](https://github.com/tachyonlabs/Processing-Sketch-Slideshow-Python-Script-for-Windows/blob/master/processing.py) from this repo to your Processing directory -- the directory that has the files
+Copy the script [`processing_slideshow.py`](https://github.com/tachyonlabs/Processing-Sketch-Slideshow-Python-Script-for-Windows/blob/master/processing_slideshow.py) from this repo to your Processing directory -- the directory that has the files
 `processing.exe` and `processing-java.exe` (among others) in it.

 #### Configure the script with the location of your sketchbook
 Run Processing.exe and select `Preferences` in the `File` pull-down menu to copy the location of your sketchbook.
 Then replace "your sketchbook location here" in this line in the script -- `SKETCHBOOK_DIRECTORY = "your sketchbook location here"` -- with your sketchbook location.
+Use "/" "forward slashes" in the path as in this example -- "F:/processing-3.3.7/sketchbook" -- not "\" "backslashes".

 #### Configure the sketch display order, if you like
-By default the script displays sketches in random order (good both for variety in general, and also for if you have a bunch of sketches with similar names that are variations of each other), but if you like you can set the `DISPLAY_ORDER` variable to `SORT_ALPHABETICAL_ORDER` or `SORT_DIRECTORY_ORDER` instead.
+By default the script displays sketches in random order (good both for variety in general, and also for if you have a bunch of sketches with similar names that are variations of each other), but if you like you can set the `DISPLAY_ORDER` variable to `SORT_ALPHABETICAL_ORDER` instead.

 #### Try running the Processing sketch slideshow script at the command line
 Open up a terminal window, navigate to your Processing directory, and enter
 ```
-Python processing.py
+python processing_slideshow.py
 ```
 at the command line.
 The slideshow will start once Processing starts and runs the first sketch in your sketchbook.
-Or if you like you can make a desktop shortcut or Windows menu entry to automatically run `Python processing.py` from your Processing directory when you click or select it.
+Or if you like you can make a desktop shortcut or Windows menu entry to automatically run `python processing_slideshow.py` from your Processing directory when you click or select it.

 #### You'll probably want to edit your sketches to make them full screen if they aren't already
 IMHO randomly-sized sketches popping up doesn't make for the greatest-looking slideshow.
-What you would want to do about that depends on whether you're using a 2D or 3D renderer:
+What you would want to do about that depends on whether an individual sketch is using a 2D or 3D renderer:
 * *For a 2D renderer*, the first line below the line `void setup() {` in your sketch should be `fullScreen();`, and you should comment out your `size` line.
 * *For a 3D renderer* (your size statement will have `P3D` after the width and height values), you can't use